filecoin-project/devgrants/README.md

 ### Open Grant
 Do you have an idea for pushing the Filecoin ecosystem forward?
 Grants of up to $30,000 are available to support novel ideas that advance the Filecoin ecosystem, bring significant new usage, or directly advance the Filecoin mission statement.

+ Wave 10 proposal submissions are due **August 31, 2021 at 23:59 PDT** for priority consideration.

 [**LEARN MORE ABOUT OPEN GRANTS**](https://github.com/filecoin-project/devgrants/tree/master/open-grants) **AND** [**APPLY FOR AN OPEN GRANT**](https://github.com/filecoin-project/devgrants/blob/master/README.md#submit-a-proposal-for-open-grants) • [**See Open Grant Proposals**](https://github.com/filecoin-project/devgrants/labels/proposal-type%3Aopen)